coinbase/redisbetween/README.md

   -healthcheck
       start a background process to check the health of server connections -healthcheckcycle
-      number of seconds after which the healthcheck process should repeat itself (default 60s) -healthcheckthreshold
+      duration after which the healthcheck process should repeat itself (default 60s) -healthcheckthreshold
-      count of consecutive healthcheck failures after which a server is declared unhealthy (default 3)
+      count of consecutive healthcheck failures after which a server is declared unhealthy (default 3) -idletimeout
+      how long can an inactive connection remain idle in the pool (default 0 meaning no timeout)
 ```

 Each URI can specify the following settings as GET params: